andreipfeiffer/css-in-js/README.md

 <br />

-**Special thanks and appreciations** go to persons that helped putting this document together, and making it more accurate:
+**Special thanks and appreciations** go to everyone that helped putting this document together, and making it more accurate:

 - Martin Hochel ([@martin_hotell](https://twitter.com/martin_hotell))
 - Oleg Isonen ([@oleg008](https://twitter.com/oleg008))